kwantton/Tietokannat_ja_web_ohjelmointi-dinerappthing/README.md

 # diner app (ravintolasovellus) "dinerappthing"
+## description
+A user can log in, view restaurants (view: Google Maps API) based on info in a PostgreSQL database, log out, read reviews (WIP) by other users and give their own review (WIP).
+A selection of restaurants (and a couple of cafes) is initialized as a PostgreSQL database, from which markers are placed on the Google map based on Places API query that includes the name and address given in the PostgreSQL database.
+Restaurants can be grouped by the admin according to some properties (WIP).
+The admin can delete reviews (WIP) by rendering them invisible to others (we don't want to permanently delete the evidence c;).
+The user can search for restaurants based on description (WIP).

+their own reviews, including a comment and a rating/5.
 ## TO-DO:
-- map of restaurants with info and opening hours
-- ratings /5, comments, from different users
-- when admin is logged in, they can do... admin stuff
+- add info, opening hours and sql-database-based ratings /5 to each location on the map
+- make it possible to add comments by users
+- admin can delete comments and ratings given by users (when they are clearly spam etc.)
-- restaurant serch (textbox search based on name, description)
+- restaurant search (textbox search based on name or description)
+- admin can create groups for restaurants based on properties, like "thai", "cafe", etc.
 - rating list; top restaurants
-- admin can delete comments
-- groups for restaurants based on some (?) properties
+- a user can search restaurants from the SQL database based on words of the desription / name

 ## SQL tables
 See schema.sql
 - users         id      username (uniq.)    password            email
 - restaurants   id      restaurant_name     street address
-- ratings       id      restaurant_id       user_id             rating (0...5)
+- ratings       id      restaurant_id       user_id             rating (0...5)      # many of these -> average
 - comments      id      user_id             restaurant_id       comment

 ## WIP: premature manual (planning)